chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-4.md

 ------

-As a Wealth Management Intern at [The Fox Alliance Wealth Advisors](https://www.foxalliancewealth.com), I developed a Microsoft Excel model that produces polished investment portfolio reports tailored to user (financial advisor) inputs.
-Every advisor and financial planning assistant presents a physical version of this report in client meetings to help clients understand their proposed holdings.
+As a Wealth Management Intern at [The Fox Alliance Wealth Advisors](https://www.foxalliancewealth.com), I developed a Microsoft Excel model that produces polished investment portfolio reports tailored to financial advisor inputs.
+Every financial advisor and financial planning assistant presents a physical version of this report during client meetings to help clients understand their proposed portfolio.

 This model reduces investment proposal generation time by 80% and it is currently employed by every advisor and financial planning assistant at The Fox Alliance.